opensearch-project/project-website/_posts/2023-02-14-whatsnew-reporting-cli.markdown

 ### Example: Using advanced options to add Reporting CLI into your workflow*

-The Reporting CLI allows engineering and builder-focused people to configure and connect their generated reports with messaging systems by specifying the advanced CLI options.
-Out of the box, the Reporting CLI will download the report locally, but what if you want to send the report to someone?
-Below are a few ideas on how you would go about doing that.
+The Reporting CLI allows engineers and builders to configure and connect their generated reports to messaging systems by specifying advanced CLI options.
+Out of the box, the Reporting CLI will download the report locally, but the following options will allow you to send the report to someone:

 * **Email** – Send the report to stakeholders using [Amazon SES](https://aws.amazon.com/ses/) or Oracle Cloud Infrastructure (OCI) Email Delivery service.